naxatra2/LLM-Task/README.md

    - if the question does not have any answer from the provided pdf then the response will be blank.
    - type 'exit' to quit the program

-## Code Structure
+## Code Structure of the main file
-* ```neww_app.py```: The main python application.
-Certainly!
-I'll explain each function in the code in a way similar to the structured points you provided earlier:

 ### 1. `get_pdf_text`: Extract Text from PDF Files
 - **Purpose**: This function extracts text from the uploaded PDF files.
 - **How It Works**: It takes a list of PDF file paths, reads each file using `PyPDF2`, and concatenates all the text from each page.
 The resulting string contains the complete content from all PDFs combined.